Posted by Michele Redmon ● June, 2020

 4. Invest in a home weather system to track storms

-NOAA and other weather agencies will be able to tell you a lot about developing hurricanes.
-However, sudden changes in weather conditions are becoming increasingly frequent and harder to predict, making it more important for those at risk to keep an eye on them.
-Doing so may prove to be extremely helpful in fighting/surviving natural disasters, where the stakes are much higher.
+NOAA and other weather agencies will be able to tell you a lot about developing hurricanes, and forecasting technology is improving all the time.
+However, sudden changes in weather conditions are becoming increasingly frequent and harder to predict, making it more important for those at risk to keep a close eye on local conditions.
 A home weather station is a wise investment, particularly if you live in regions prone to severe weather, such as hurricanes, thunderstorms, and wildfire.
 In the case of a hurricane, having access to wind direction and speed, as well as air pressure and precipitation, can provide some indication of the severity and path of the storm as it approaches.
 Always follow evacuation orders, but if you are sheltering in place outside of the direct path of a hurricane, having real-time updates of the weather outside can be incredibly helpful.

 Stay safe this Hurricane Season

-Preparing for hurricane season may seem like a chore, but it is essential for you and your family’s safety.
-Emergency preparedness is essential in the ongoing pandemic as, in the event of an emergency such as a hurricane or other natural disaster, the situation may become very complex.
+Preparing for hurricane season may seem like a chore, but it is essential for you and your family's safety.
+Each hurricane season brings its own risks and some years are quieter than others, but no season is without potential for a dangerous storm.
 A little preparation can go a long way to help you stay safe.

 Back to: Articles, Extreme Weather